-While Sherpas do have some physiological differences (there’s some seriously heavy detail on that here: ) to those of from lower climes, many of the porters found during the pre and post monsoon season are actually from the lowlands.
+While Sherpas do have some physiological differences (there’s some seriously heavy detail on that here: ) from those of lower climes, many of the porters found during the pre and post-monsoon season are actually from the lowlands.
 The climbing and trekking season is short.
-From late October until late May – so the pressure to earn while us foreign spenders are in the country is huge.
+From late October until late May – so the pressure to earn while we foreign spenders are in the country is huge.
 Alternative employment options are limited.
 We hear about porters sleeping in caves, wearing flip flops or plimsolls, even in heavy snow.
 We’ve seen this for ourselves and we’ll see even more of it as we join the main trails again.

 The Impacts of Acute Mountain Sickness

 We’re led through a discussion of Acute Mountain Sickness (AMS) and how it impacts us – here at more than 4,000 meters there’s only 50% of the oxygen that we’d expect at sea level.
-We can expect head aches, breathlessness, a lack of appetite and sleeplessness.
+We can expect headaches, breathlessness, a lack of appetite, and sleeplessness.
 It feels, they tell us, like a hangover.
 We need to hydrate constantly.
-Each breath that we take removes moisture from our body.
+Each breath that we take removes moisture from our bodies.

 The Only Cure for AMS is Simple.